gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-everything.md

 - the categories of personal data concerned;

-- the recipients or categories of recipient you disclose the personal data to;
+- the recipients you have disclosed or are disclosing my personal data to, and what data has been disclosed to them;

 - your retention period for storing the personal data or, where this is not possible, your criteria for determining how long you will store it;